nandreanurag/design-patterns/structural-patterns/bridge-pattern/README.md

+# Definition

+Decouple an abstraction or interface from its implementation so that the two can vary independently.
+Bridge makes a clear-cut between abstraction and implementation.

 # Bridge Pattern in E-commerce Product Search

 This project showcases the Bridge Pattern in an e-commerce application for product search functionality.
 The Bridge Pattern decouples the abstraction of product search from its various search engine implementations, allowing them to vary independently.